rjglabs/ai-nuke-newsfeed/README.md

 ## Development & Contribution

-- All dependencies are listed in `requirements.txt`.
+- All dependencies are managed in `pyproject.toml` via Poetry.
+- If you need a `requirements.txt` for legacy tools, export it using Poetry as described above.
 - Please ensure new code is covered by tests and passes static analysis.

 ---